 Hit the sweet spot

 On second thoughts, add another spoonful honey to that ginger tea.
 A study in the journal Microbiology found that manuka honey will help to combat the bacteria that’s present in strep throat.

 Get a flu jab

 Fortify your defence and get a flu shot.
-This year, Australia faces a bumper flu season with three times as many people already diagnosed with the virus compared to 2018.
 Professor Brendan Murphy, the Chief Medical Officer for the Federal Government, recommends getting vaccinated from mid-April to help you develop immunity before the rates of flu start to climb.
-Winter is here – the fightback starts here.
+Winter is coming – the fightback starts here.